Tropical Fermat-Weber Points over Spaces of $M$-Ultrametrics: Safety Radius for -Ultrametrics

 \section{Safety Radius for $M$-Ultrametrics}

-In this section, we introduce the first component of our phylogenetic tree reconstruction pipeline, the tropical projection onto the space of ultrametrics, and its {\em safety radius} defined in Definition \ref{defn: safety radius trees}.
+In this section, we recall the tropical projection onto the space of $M$-ultrametrics, and we define its {\em safety radius}.
 We begin by reminding readers of some background on phylogenetic trees.
-Throughout this paper we denote $[p]:=\{1, \ldots , p\}$ for a positive integer $p$.